Is critical illness insurance worth it?

 The younger you are, the less you should pay, so it can be worth it to purchase insurance sooner.

-Certain habits such as excessive alcohol consumption or smoking will push your premiums up.
+Certain habits that insurers consider detrimental to health, such as excessive alcohol consumption or smoking, will push your premiums up.

-The level of cover will have an effect on cost, with greater cover being more expensive.
+The level of cover you choose will have an effect on cost, with greater cover being more expensive.
+If you want a higher cash payout, you should expect to pay higher premiums.

-Consider current earnings: Evaluate your current earnings and the required level of financial cover you'd need if you were unable to work.
+Current earnings: Evaluate your current income and think about how much of it you'd need to maintain your lifestyle if you were unable to work.

 The three core conditions covered by all critical illness policies are cancer, stroke, and heart attack.
 Critical illness cover will allow you to claim your life insurance payout early if you are diagnosed with any of the serious conditions outlined in your policy.
 This allows you to put your life insurance towards covering your care and treatment as well as supporting your loved ones if they rely on your income.